Back to articles

 Stripe is often preferred for card-first checkout and platform workflows.

-The invoice record, PDF, reminders, and portal matter regardless of provider.
+and portal matter regardless of provider.

 FAQ